techbrett/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 When people search your organization's directory, they can use the '0' (zero) key to indicate a space between the first name and last name or last name and first name.
 When they enter a name, they're asked to terminate their keypad entry with the # key.
 For example, "After you enter the name of the person you're trying to reach, press #."
 If there are multiple names that are found, the person calling is given a list of names to select from.

-> [!NOTE]
-> If more than 5 names remain after any Dial Scope Include or Exclude lists are applied, the search fails and the caller is told that too many names were found.

 People can search for names in your organization using the following search formats on their phone keypad:

 |Name format|Search type|Example|Search result|